cretz/gwt-node/README.md

 ### Entry Point Class

 Now that the Module XML file is present, the entry point must be created.
-Extending from the `org.cretz.gwtnode.client.GwtNodeBootstrap` class in your entry point will make command line arguments available to you and give you the ability to provide an exit code.
+Extending from the `org.gwtnode.client.GwtNodeBootstrap` class in your entry point will make command line arguments available to you and give you the ability to provide an exit code.
 This is not required.
 So the simple HelloWorld.java class in the `helloworld.client` will look like: